4th Grade Info

 Although Daggett County is Utah's youngest and least populated County, the area enjoys a rich and interesting history.
 The County broke off of Uintah County in 1918 and was named for Ellsworth Daggett who helped develop irrigation in the area.
 It's a recreation paradise with beautiful red rock canyons, lakes, rivers, and forests.

-The small permanent population in Daggett County only amounted to 1059 people during the 2010 census.
+The small permanent population in Daggett County only amounted to 935 people during the 2020 census.
 There are over 1100 residences in Daggett County, but only 25% are inhabited by year round residents.
-Daggett County does not have any stop lights although we had two temporary lights in place during the summer of 2006 for road construction safety on the Flaming Gorge Dam and the Cart Creek Bridge.
-Daggett County has two zip codes: Manila (the only municipality) and surrounding areas are part of the 84046 zip code, while the area of Dutch John (which is managed by the County) and Greendale are part of the 84023 zip code.
+Daggett County does not have any stop lights although we had two temporary lights in place during the several summers for road construction safety on the Flaming Gorge Dam and the Cart Creek Bridge.
+Daggett County has two zip codes: Manila and surrounding areas are part of the 84046 zip code, while the area of Dutch John (incorporated in 2015) and unincorporated Greendale are part of the 84023 zip code.
 Those who reside in Brown's Park on the eastern end of the County get their mail through Maybell, Colorado.
 Daggett County has the oldest average age of all the counties in Utah.

 Recreation in Daggett County means: